 As of the date of this proxy statement, our Board knows of no other matters that will be presented for consideration at the Annual Meeting.
-If any other matters are properly brought before the Annual Meeting, it is intended that the person named as proxy will vote, pursuant to his discretionary authority, according to his best judgment and discretion.
+If any other matters are properly brought before the Annual Meeting, it is the intention of your proxyholders to vote on those matters in accordance with their best judgment.